barumau/pandunia/docs/en/I-idea.md

 _Cats_ is an agglutinative word that consists of two distincts parts, _cat_ and _-s_.
 _Leaves_ is a fused word that consists of two parts, _leaf_ and _-s_.

-Pandunia is an analytic language.
+Pandunia is a lightly agglutinative language.
-Its words consist of few parts and they are clearly separable.
+Its words consist of a few clearly separatable parts.
 This is a good thing because it makes the language easy to learn and use in comparison to languages where words are longer or fused of many parts.